Catherine Stubblefield Wilson

-Catherine Stubblefield Wilson (born July 12, 1939) is an American woman who operated one of the largest child pornography distribution networks in history.
+Catherine Stubblefield Wilson (July 12, 1939) is an American woman who operated one of the largest child pornography distribution networks in history.

 Beginning in 1963, Wilson was active in the adult pornography business.
 From 1977 to 1982, she ran an enterprise called B.B.C.
 Star Inc., which controlled up to 80 percent of child pornography circulating in the United States, earning her the label of America's "Kiddie Porn Queen".

 Prosecutors did not accuse Wilson of producing any child pornography herself.

 Personal life

+Wilson was born on July 12, 1939, in Madison Parish, Louisiana.
+As of 1940, she was sharing a rural home outside of Delhi with ten other relatives, including her mother and grandfather.

-Wilson was born on July 12, 1939.
-At the time of her final arrest, she was a divorced mother of five and grandmother residing in a two-story mansion in the affluent Hancock Park, Los Angeles.
+At the time of her final arrest, Wilson was a divorced mother of five and grandmother residing in a two-story mansion in the affluent Hancock Park, Los Angeles.
 Her daughter Delina described her as "a very good mom".

 Through the wealth accrued from her operation, Wilson's children were attending a private school, and she owned a luxury car collection, which included a 1981 BMW, a Cadillac Seville, a Lincoln Continental, a Mercedes-Benz, and a Rolls-Royce.
 She also owned real estate and fraudulently received welfare benefits between 1980 and 1982, collecting over $600 a month.

 B.B.C.
 Star Inc.

 Following a nationwide crackdown on child pornography throughout the late 1970s and early 1980s, Wilson's business filled a vacuum as adult bookstores stopped selling the material.
 To build a base of customers, Wilson bought mailing lists of softcore adult pornography, then sent advertisements offering pornographic films of "young" people for $30 a piece.

 To avoid apprehension, Wilson used pseudonyms to open bank accounts and post office boxes in several countries, including Denmark, Switzerland, and the Cayman Islands.
 To obtain the material, customers would send orders to a front company in Denmark, where one of Wilson's accomplices would code the orders and send them back to Wilson.
-Customers would then be mailed 8 mm reproductions of pre-existing child pornography films from a network of mailboxes in the Southwest, which Wilson drove to and filled each month.
+Customers would then be mailed 8 mm reproductions of pre-existing child pornography films from a network of mailboxes in California, Arizona, and Nevada, which Wilson drove to and filled each month.

 The operation was headquartered out of Wilson's mansion in Hancock Park and catered to over 30,000 customers worldwide.
 In her last two years of business, she netted over $1,000,000, though police alleged that she made over $5,000,000 in total.